 Since the beginning of my massage career, I was drawn to pain relief and management as well as muscle injury repair.
 We do not have to walk around in pain all the time, massage can make a tremendous difference in your quality of life.
 After martial arts, I began cycling and running.
 I have done century cycling rides; I have run 7 marathons-including Boston in 2011, numerous half marathons, 10k's and 5k's.
 I did a half Ironman in 2012.
 Massage therapy and fascial stretching is so beneficial for athletes.
 I have also been a personal trainer in the past.

 Outside of work, we have two dogs, a shitzu named Bella and a bulldog named Shelby.
 I am still running and cycling when I can.
-I love to do HIIT group training classes.
+I love to do HIIT group training classes, and have recently taken up golfing.

 As with any career, I will continue to learn new techniques and modalities.